-New legislation in Michigan will soon require a seed to sale tracking system for each dispensary.
+New legislation in Michigan will soon require a seed to sale tracking system for each provisioning center.
 House Bill No. 4209 was passed on September 21, 2016 and went into effect on December 20, 2016.
 The Department of Licensing and Regulatory Affairs will not begin enforcing the new requirements until late 2018.
 The system will allow the state to determine exactly where any medication came from and give them the ability recall any batch if it is found to be unsafe.
 This is a great step forward in patient safety and quality control.

 Seed to sale tracking will allow a plant to be tracked from the clone or seed, to the final consumer.
 This will be facilitated by assigning every seed/clone a bar code.
 Pharmaceutical manufactures have been using this method for decades and it has saved countless lives.
 Often referred to as "chain of custody tracking,’ seed to sale implementation is perhaps the greatest advancement in the medical marijuana industry so far.

 In Michigan, basement grows are very common.
 Growing in a basement has always presented many challenges.
 Mold and powdery mildew are commonly found in Michigan based grow operations.
 Mold and mildew when ingested into the lungs could present serious health risks, particularly for those that may already have a lung ailment.

 We estimate that over 50% of all marijuana grown in Michigan is contaminated with mildew and/or mold.
 In most cases, the grower knows when a crop is infected and will often harvest the infected marijuana when it should have been destroyed.
 To make matters worse, many growers will still attempt to distribute these dangerous crops into the mainstream market.
 They will take the overages and go from provisioning center to provisioning center until they find a facility that will accept the tainted crops for patient distribution.